quietui/quiet/docs/docs/components/icon.md

 ### The system icon library

-Quiet also has a system icon library that ships a subset of the default library for internal component use.
+Quiet also has a system icon library that provides a subset of the default library for internal component use.
 These icons are served as base64-encoded data URIs, which allows them to load instantly and not require the [library path](http://localhost:4000/docs/#setting-the-library-path) to be set.

 Changing the system library isn't recommended, but it is possible.
 To change the system icon library, register a new one called `system`.